rumblefishdev/restrict-ips-lambda/README.md

 bypasses the restriction mechanism.
 The initial value of this parameter is set in `config.dev.yml` file.

-Second priveledges grants our lambda function read access from the DynamoDB table in which we store the restricted IP addresses.
+Second of the privileges grants our lambda function read access from the DynamoDB table in which we store the restricted IP addresses.

 ### Custom settings